laaksomavrick/devblog/content/blog/supporting-staging-and-production-environments-with-terraform/index.md

 This DRYs up our infrastructure declarations since the behaviours surrounding provisioning DNS are encapsulated in the module.

-Further, the `staging` module's output provides a public API to consume the name servers associated with its domain:
+Further, the `staging` stack's output provides a public API to consume the name servers associated with its domain:

 ```terraform
 # terraform/environments/staging/outputs.tf